-The motherboard supports a 5 Volt programmable Flash ROM chip, which can be updated when BIOS upgrades are released.
+The motherboard supports two programmable Flash ROM chips: 5-Volt and 12-Volt.
+Either of these memory chips can be updated when BIOS upgrades are released.
 Use the Flash Memory Writer utility to download the new BIOS file into the ROM chip as described in detail in this section.